 FESPA 2019 is Europe’s largest international wide format professional printing exhibition.
 Over 700 exhibitors showcase their latest innovations and product launches in the digital and screen printing sectors for graphics, signage, décor, packaging, industrial and textile applications.
-The 2018 FESPA Global Print Expo over 20,000 individual visitors, attending from a record 142 countries – and it was even bigger this time around!
+The 2018 FESPA Global Print Expo had over 20,000 individual visitors.
+They attended from a record 142 countries – and it was even bigger this time around!

-We chatted to Jack, our Product Manager about the event and found out what he had to say, some key learnings and some industry insights that you won’t want to miss.
+We chatted to Jack, our Product Manager about the event and found out what he had to say.
+He has some key learnings and industry insights that you won’t want to miss.

 Jack, tell us why it was important that Printed.com attended FESPA?

-FESPA is a great opportunity to catch up with suppliers, check out the latest innovations in print, discover where we can unlock value and provide solutions for our customers and also get a feel for where the biggest changes are happening in the industry – not only in regard to the product itself, but also the impact of our business on the environment and other external factors.
+FESPA is a great opportunity to catch up with suppliers, check out the latest innovations in print.
+We discovered where we can unlock value and provide solutions for our customers and also get a feel for where the biggest changes are happening in the industry.
+Not only in regard to the product itself, but also the impact of our business on the environment too.

 What was the most notable trend or innovation that you spotted at FESPA?

-FESPA is focussed on Large format, display and textiles, so much of the innovation was in these areas.
-The most notable trend appeared to be the advancements in the speed and accuracy of large scale flat-bed printers and cutting technology which dominated the exhibition.
+FESPA focuses on Large Format, display and textiles, so much of the innovation was in these areas.
+The most notable trend appeared to be the advancements in speed and accuracy of large scale flat-bed printers.
 It’s a sign of things to come, printers will need to keep up with the ever-increasing demand for speed and precision when it comes to large format printing – but maintain that crucial element of quality at the same time.

 What else did you spot?

-Advancements in digital textile printing, especially in the personalised garment industry is a fast growing area.
-The quality and speed of digital garment printing is beginning to catch up with the traditional much more labour intensive screen printing process.
+Advancements in digital textile printing, especially in the personalised garment industry is a fast-growing area.
+The quality and speed of digital garment printing is increasing.
+It’s beginning to catch up with the traditional much more labour intensive screen printing process.

 This is interesting and the advancements are similar to the world of digital vs litho printing.
-The traditional, long-standing litho method is still considered to be the superior method in term of colour accuracy and detail, but the digital side of things gets better year by year, making it accessible, quicker and more costs effective for printers, especially in the ‘one-off’ personalised area.
-I predict that this’ll be a trend in the industry as more printers can, and will branch out to garment print options.
+The traditional litho method is still considered to be the superior method in terms of colour accuracy and detail.
+The digital side of things gets better year by year, making it accessible, quicker and more costs effective for printers, especially in the ‘one-off’ personalised area.
+I predict that this’ll be a trend as more printers can branch out to garment print options.

 Did you spot any big innovations or anything that looks like it’ll be a big deal for the print industry?